 Roads and highways

-Alberta has more than 41,000 km of paved roads and highways that form an extensive network throughout the province.
+Alberta has more than 31,000 km of highways that form an extensive network throughout the province.

 Alberta's trucking industry can help with everything from door-to-door deliveries to long distance shipping.